Wizard Leveling and Fresh 70 Guide (Patch 2.7.6 / Season 29)

 - Chantodo's Resolve: Chantodo's Will and Chantodo's Force.

 - Belts are a surprisingly important slot for the class, with several belts serving as crucial pieces for Wizard playstyles.
-Being another cheap gamble slot, you can invest a reasonable amount of bloodshards into belts early on.
+Being another cheap gamble slot, you can invest a reasonable amount of Blood Shards into belts early on.
 Important belts include Fazula's Improbable Chain, The Shame of Delsere, Hergbrash's Binding, Goldwrap and The Witching Hour.

 Your armor sockets should be taken up by the highest tier Topaz gems you can afford at the time, while the helm is usually best filled by a Diamond gem for a boost to Cooldown Reduction.
 The weapon is best fitted with an Emerald.
 When you stumble upon jewelry with good primary stats and a socket, you should start dabbling into Legendary Gems.
-The Legendary Gems to consider for Wizards are, in order of importance:
+The best Legendary Gems for Wizards are, in relative order of importance:

 - Bane of the Trapped — staple multiplicative damage increase.
 Note that the gem is self sufficient, proccing itself when fighting in melee range (where a surprising number of Wizard builds fight at).